Helperbird/website/src/pages/features/reader-mode-for-chrome-and-firefox.md

 ## Is this a free feature?

-Helperbird's Reader mode features strips away clutter like buttons, ads, background images, and videos while also letting you customize the layout and theme to fit your reading preferences.
+Helperbird's Reading Mode features strips away clutter like buttons, ads, background images, and videos while also letting you customize the layout and theme to fit your reading preferences.